 Organising building projects can be a tricky business.
-Construction projects rarely go completely smoothly, and it’s a fair bet that some things will happen onsite which results in a bit of stress for you, and your family.
+Construction projects rarely go completely smoothly.
+It’s a fair bet that some things will happen on site which results in a bit of stress for you, and your family.

 You might also be interested in our other blogs in the series – if so then read out our blog entitled Part 1 How to Tackle Poor Workmanship.

 Common Builder Issues – Part 2 – Builder Has Not Finished Work

 Builders walking off a job without finishing the building works is one of the most frequent issues we come across here at CLPM.

 Typically, we will be contacted by a very stressed and irritated home-owner is who is still only mid-way through their major building project, despite weeks of chasing their contractor to complete the building works.
 Their project deadlines have come and gone.
 Their relationship with their builder has deteriorated.
 The job is only progressing at a glacial rate.
 Often the builder is now working on another project, and is ignoring their emails and phone calls.
 They need to get all the building work completed, but they are finding it difficult to understand or resolve the problems themselves.